geosolutions-it/MapStore2/docs/user-guide/layer-settings.md

 <img src="../img/layer-settings/fields_settings.jpg" class="ms-docimage"  style="max-width:500px;"/>

-The panel shows the fields (feature attributes) of the layer: For each field the following are specified:
+The panel shows the fields (feature attributes) of the layer.
+For each field the following are specified:

 * the **Name** of the field
 * the **Alias** of the field, which by default is empty